kazewong/jaxNR/README.md

-# PythonPackageTemplate
-This is a template I use for creating python packages.

-To change adapt this template for your package, here are the steps you should go through

-- [ ] Change the project name in pyproject.toml
-- [ ] Change the folder packagename to the name of your pacakge
-- [ ]
+# JaxNR - Numerical Relativity with JAX

+This is an experimental package (hopefully for my last time) to implement GPU accelerated numerical relativity simulations.
+Here is a list of features that I would like to implement:

+- [] Fixed topology FEM methods
+- [] Scaling to multiple GPU nodes
+- [] Automatic differentiation
+- [] Machine learning controller